vkdolea/age-system/README.md

 - Supports Vehicles and Spaceships

 ## Spaceship and Vehicle Controls
-You can drag and drop Characters to Veihcles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship. **However, this will only work for vehicles/spaceships when opened a character sheet directly from directory or from a token with LINKED ACTORS option selected**.
+You can drag and drop Characters to Vehicles and Spaceships, so these passengers will be able to be selected for roles inside the vehicle/spaceship. **However, this will only work for vehicles/spaceships when opened a character sheet directly from directory or from a token with LINKED ACTORS option selected**.
 When opening a sheet from an *Unlinked Token*:
 - **Spaceships:** Passengers section will vanish, roles will assigned automatically to spaceship **Crew**.
 - **Vehicles:** Passengers section will vanish, and the Conductor role will be "Token" - which means you must select a Token on canvas and them click the Dice icon to roll a maneuver.
 Note: in the future, spaceships will also have this option.